DFiantHDL/DFHDL/doc/formal/semantics.md

   * `init` returns a reference to a new (initialized) dataflow variable, but maintains the *mutability* trait dataflow variable.

-  * Partial bits initialization is possible.
+  * Partial bits initialization is possible for `DFBits`.
 E.g. :

     `a.init(5,bits=(3,0))` Initializes only